 In other cases, your child support lawyer will take your case to the courts to seek intervention.
 The state of California has the ability to impose liens and automatic payroll deductions.
 In addition, the state may withhold tax refunds, sending the money to the parent who is owed the child support.
 A delinquent parent may also face the loss of any state-issued licenses.
 In extreme cases, criminal charges may be filed.

-Trust Our Family Law Attorneys for Help with Child Support Issues
+Feel at Ease With Our Trustworthy Family Law Attorneys to Help With Child Support Issues

 Child support can be a contentious issue and a point of conflict for many parents.
-As family law attorneys, our goal is to help protect your interests and the interests of your child.
+As family law attorneys, our goal is to help keep yours and your child’s best interest in mind.
 We represent parents who are seeking to receive child support and parents who are ordered to pay child support.

-At Sarieh Law Offices, our legal team works with clients across Los Angeles and the nearby Orange County region.
-When you work with our family law attorneys, you can enjoy peace of mind knowing that you’re working with specialists in family law, certified by the State Bar of California.
+At Sarieh Law Offices, our legal team works with clients across Los Angeles and Orange County region.
+When you work closely with our experienced family law attorneys, you can gain reassurance by knowing that you’re working with top specialists in family law, who are completely certified by the State Bar of California.

-We are also well-positioned to assist with other family law matters, including custody agreements, child visitation arrangements, divorce, legal separations, and adoptions.
-We invite you to contact Sarieh Law Offices to arrange a confidential, no-cost case evaluation.
+We can also provide our knowledge with other family law matters, including custody agreements, adoptions, legal separations, divorce, and child visitation arrangements.
+We invite you to contact Sarieh Law Offices to arrange a no-cost evaluation, all completely confidential.
 Call (714) 542-6200.